Riusuky/udacity-full-stack/2.Logs_Analysis/README.md

 ## Getting Started

 This project requires the user to have a [PostgreSQL](https://www.postgresql.org/) database server set up and running.
+To set up the development environment I used [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).

 Before running any script, you need to create the `news` database in which we will be connecting to.
 To do that, enter the database terminal and run `CREATE DATABASE news`.